edgedb/easy-edgedb/README.md

 ## UNLESS CONFLICT ON + ELSE + UPDATE

 We put an `exclusive constraint` on `name` so that we won't be able to have two characters with the same name.
-Our idea for this is that someone might see a character in the book and insert it, and then someone else would try to do the same.
-So thanks to that, this character named Johnny will work:
+The idea is that someone might see a character in the book and insert it, and then someone else would try to do the same.
+So this character named Johnny will work:

 ```
 INSERT NPC {